 The Piccola Cassia Way is an ancient Roman road that extends the route of the better-known Cassia Way, and that crosses the area between Modena and Bologna.
 It has been extensively used, from the time of the first settlements of the Apennine valleys through to the Middle Ages up until our times.

 To understand the history and role of the Piccola Cassia Way, we need to go back to when the Romans founded the Regio VII Aemilia region.
 From the 3rd century BC, the Romans began to expand into what was called Cisalpine Gaul (corresponding roughly to Emilia-Romagna now), founding new colonies and revamping the new region’s road system.

-Ariminum, Forum Livii, Bononia, Mutina and Regium Lepidi were just a few of the towns that they built along the new Via Aemilia, which ran through them from east to west.
-Along the north-south axis of the cities there were communication routes with the countryside and the hills, some of which could be convenient and fast routes connecting the regions north of the Apennines with those to the south.
+Ariminum, Forum Livii, Bononia, Mutina, and Regium Lepidi were just a few of the towns that they built along the new Via Aemilia, which ran through them from east to west.
+Along the north-south axis of each of these cities, there were communication routes connecting the northlands with those to the south.

-This is the case of the so-called Piccola Cassia which started at the southern gate of the city of Modena, near the monasteries of San Pietro, and then continued to Vignola and Savignano sul Panaro.
-From this point the road entered the ridge between the Panaro and Samoggia valleys and continued towards Zocca and Castel d’Aiano, where it entered the Reno river valley to descend into Tuscan territory and, through the Ombrone valley, finally reach Pistoia.
+This is the case of the so-called Piccola Cassia, which started in the south of Modena crossing the villages of Vignola and Savignano Sul Panaro.
+From this point, the road entered the ridge between the Panaro and Samoggia valleys.
+The trail then descends into the amazing Tuscan territory and, through the Ombrone valley, finally reaches Pistoia.

-Originally, the Piccola Cassia, which was an active route until the late imperial age, was mainly a connection route between the city of Modena and Tuscany, crossing the Panaro, the Samoggia and the Reno valleys.
+Originally, the Piccola Cassia was mainly a connection route between the city of Modena and Tuscany, crossing the Italian Apennines.